Adelard of Bath: Influence

 Adelard's work impacted the course of natural philosophy, notably influencing Robert Grosseteste and Roger Bacon.
 His work in natural philosophy helped lay the foundations for much of the progress that was made in the later centuries after Aristotle.
 His work surrounding Euclid's Elements provided training in demonstrative and geometrical proofs.
 While his original writings demonstrate a sincere passion for the seven liberal arts (grammar, rhetoric, logic, mathematics, geometry, music, and astronomy), his work in Quaestiones naturales illustrated a more encompassing dedication to subjects such as physics, the natural sciences, and metaphysics.

 His influence is evident in De philosophia mundi by William of Conches, in the work of Hugh of Saint Victor, in Isaac of Stella's Letters to Alcher on the Soul and in Peter Abelard's Hexaemeron.

 He introduced algebra to the Latin world and his commentaries in Euclid's Elements were extremely influential in the 13th century.
+Adelard was also responsible for introducing Arabic numerals, including the symbol for zero, to Western Europe.
 Adelard displayed original thought of a scientific bent, questioning the shape of the Earth (he believed it was round) and asking how it remains stationary in space.
 He developed the classic physics question of how far a rock would fall if a hole were drilled through the Earth and a rock dropped through it (see center of gravity).
+He later supplemented his mathematical translations with "De opere astrolapsus," a text explaining the use of an astrolabe.

 Campanus of Novara probably had access to Adelard's translation of Elements, and it is Campanus' edition that was first published in Venice in 1482 after the invention of the printing press.
 It became the chief textbook of the mathematical schools of Western Europe until the 16th century.